PowerShellMafia/PowerSploit/README.md

 Injects a Dll into the process ID of your choosing.

+#### `Invoke-ReflectiveDllInjection`

+Reflectively loads a DLL in to memory of the Powershell process.

 #### `Invoke-Shellcode`

 Injects shellcode into the process ID of your choosing or within PowerShell locally.